pgadmin-org/pgadmin4/docs/en_US/preferences.rst

     :align: center

-Use the fields on the *Binary paths* panel to specify the path to the directory that contains the utility programs (pg_dump, pg_restore, and pg_dumpall) for monitored databases:
+Use the fields on the *Binary paths* panel to specify the path to the directory that contains the utility programs (pg_dump, pg_dumpall, pg_restore and psql) for monitored databases:

-* Use the *EDB Advanced Server Binary Path* field to specify the location of the EDB Postgres Advanced Server utility programs.
-If this path is not set, pgAdmin will attempt to find the utilities in standard locations used by EnterpriseDB.
+* Use the *EDB Advanced Server Binary Path* grid to specify the location of the EDB Postgres Advanced Server utility programs based on the server version.

-* Use the *Greenplum Database Binary Path* field to specify the location of the Greenplum database utility programs.
-If this path is not set, pgAdmin will attempt to find the utilities in standard locations used by Greenplum.
+  If the respective path is not set, then pgAdmin will pick up the path for which 'Set as default' is checked else pgAdmin will attempt to find the utilities in standard locations used by EnterpriseDB.

-* Use the *PostgreSQL Binary Path* field to specify the location of the PostgreSQL utility programs.
-If this path is not set, pgAdmin will attempt to find the utilities in standard locations used by PostgreSQL.
+* Use the *PostgreSQL Binary Path* grid to specify the location of the PostgreSQL utility programs based on the server version.
+If the respective path is not set, then pgAdmin will pick up the path for which 'Set as default' is checked else pgAdmin will attempt to find the utilities in standard locations used by PostgreSQL.

+**Note:** Use the 'Validate path' button to check the existence of the utility programs (pg_dump, pg_dumpall, pg_restore and psql) and there respective versions.

 .. image:: images/preferences_paths_help.png
     :alt: Preferences dialog binary path help section